SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

     -   id: check-added-large-files
 ```

-the file structure is very simple:
+The file structure is very simple:

 * It starts by listing the repositories where we want to get our pre-commits from, in this case
   <https://github.com/pre-commit/pre-commit-hooks>.
 This repository contains a large collection of pre-commit hooks.
-* Next we need to defined what pre-commit hooks that we want to get by specifying the `id` of the different hooks.
+* Next we need to define what pre-commit hooks we want to get by specifying the `id` of the different hooks.
   The `id` corresponds to an `id` in this file:
   <https://github.com/pre-commit/pre-commit-hooks/blob/master/.pre-commit-hooks.yaml>

-When we are done defining our `.pre-commit-config.yaml` we just need to install it
+When we are done defining our `.pre-commit-config.yaml` we just need to install it.

 ```bash
 pre-commit install
 ```

-this will make sure that the file is automatically executed whenever we run `git commit`
+This will make sure that the file is automatically executed whenever we run `git commit`.

 ### ❔ Exercises

-1. Install pre-commit
+1. Install pre-commit.

     ```bash
     pip install pre-commit